napcs/qedserver/README.md

 This will run 'rackup' and load the server at http://localhost:9292.
 It's quicker to do this during development than it is to build the WAR file.

-When you want to build your own package, use
+To run QEDServer under Java, you can generate QEDServer as a war file:

+    rake war

+Then you can install the WAR file on any server you'd like.

+#### Building Standalone QED
+To build a cross-platform standalone distribution, build the war and get the sandbox created:

+    rake war config_jetty install_qed

+This creates the `sandbox/` folder where you can test things out.
+Run it with

+    server.bat

+on Windows or

+    sh server.sh

+To zip the whole thing up to make a release, simply use

-    rake war package_jetty
+    rake package_jetty

-That will generate the sandbox.
-You can launch QEDServer from the sandbox folder.

-    java -jar start.jar

-This also creates the zip file for distribution.

-That will also grab `END_USER_README.md` and throw it in the archive.
+This builds the war, rebuilds a fresh sandbox, and creates the zip file for distribution.
+It grabs `END_USER_README.md` and throw it in the archive.

 ### The files
 QED Server is just a Sinatra application wrapped by Warbler, so to customize it, just replace the guts.
 Add your own models, change the routes around, do what you need to do.